 Marzena Rostek is Professor of Economics and holds H. I. Romnes Faculty Fellowship at University of Wisconsin-Madison.
 Her research focuses around market design in the context of financial markets.
 She holds PhD from Yale University.

 Azeem Shaikh is Professor in the Department of Economics at the University of Chicago.
 Before coming to Chicago, He was a Postdoctoral Associate at the Cowles Foundation for Research in Economics at Yale University.
-He received my Ph.D. from the Department of Economics at Stanford University and my B.S. from Duke University, where he studied mathematics.
+He received his Ph.D. from the Department of Economics at Stanford University and his B.S. from Duke University, where he studied mathematics.
 His academic interests lie broadly in econometric theory.

 Irene van Staveren